 Distilled White Vinegar

-Vinegar is an acidic substance, meaning it too is highly powerful at breaking through and removing dirt, grease, and grime to kill bacteria.
+Vinegar is acidic, meaning it too is highly powerful at breaking through and removing dirt, grease, and grime to kill bacteria.
 The key to using vinegar effectively is to use it at full or nearly full strength in recipes, or to spray the clothing or area being treated with it before and/or after another natural cleaning agent.

 Since it costs only about $.05 per ounce, using a lot of vinegar at full strength is not cost prohibitive.
 Remember, vinegar is not recommended for natural stone or wood surfaces.